-A function have zero or more formal parameters, whose names and types are specified in the function declaration, and whose actual values are specified when the function is activated.
-The scope of formal parameters is the function block.
-All parameter names must be distinct.
+A function has zero or more formal parameters, whose names and types are specified in the function declaration, and whose actual values are specified when the function is activated.
 Parameters are always passed by value.
+A parameter may optionally be marked as const, indicating that its value cannot be changed within the function body.